UGPROJECTS-2023/FCP-CSC-18-1032/README.md

 # Web application
-I created a Web application named <a href="https://phish-buster.vercel.app/">Phishbuster</a> to help Users Validate Website Links.
+I created a Web application named <a href="https://pbuster.000webhostapp.com/">Phishbuster</a> to help Users Validate Website Links.
 The name of the folder is <b>"Project_Webapp.7z"</b>
 NOTE: The website isn't linked to the ML functionality.
-But you can check the Project Video.

 # ML work